RENBex6969/Mobile-Orion/README.md

 # Orion Library
-This documentation is for the stable release of Orion Library.
+This documentation is for the modified stable release of Orion Library.

 ## Booting the Library
 ```lua